 Joe Hartsfield remembers Gary.
 His great grandfather owned the building.
 Gary worked hard, often thanklessly, for decades, and when he was done, he was done.
 Joe says, “Everyone in my family that might have details is dead, but Gary retired to the Philippines with his wife.”
 So, slowly, a portrait of the man emerges.
 Thousands of people remember his ice cream.
 Only a few former patrons recall the man who served it.

 Joe worked with Gary in 1988 to reopen the business so Gary could retire.
 “I rolled out the awning one Saturday morning with Gary and there was a line around the building in minutes.
 He and Lourdes were excited their legacy was going to continue.”
 Then Joe’s great grandfather died, the rent rose, and complications from inheritance ensued.
-When the family sold to Alma, she took the business in directions Joe didn’t appreciate and the heritage of Gary’s bifurcated like a religion when the first prophet’s gone.
-He’s still furious about it.
-“Gary’s would still be around today just like the Dreamette,” Joe says, “if only things stuck with the original ways.”
+When the family sold to Alma, Joe took it hard and the heritage of Gary’s bifurcated like a religion when the first prophet’s gone.
+Three decades later, he’s still furious about it.
+“Gary’s would still be around today, just like the Dreamette,” Joe says, “if only things stuck with the original ways.”

 If you’d have asked Gerald Harper whom he really was, he might have had a few defining sentences ready.
 But who are you outside your own answer?
 What’s your identity in the mind of your community?
 And what proportion of remembrance is wholly wrong?
 Not only do pieces not fit the puzzle, but the overall image reshapes itself continually.
 Who are we, after all?